jon-edward/p5-ts-project-template/README.md

 [p5.js](https://p5js.org/) using Typescript without needing to worry about configuring a server while still allowing modularity in expanding a project over multiple files.

+## Demo

+You can find an interactive demo on CodeSandbox [here](https://codesandbox.io/s/p5-ts-project-template-82uunw).